Understanding Latent Timescales in Neural Ordinary Differential Equation Models for Advection-Dominated Dynamical Systems: Introduction

 The goal of this study is to develop surrogate models for advection-dominated systems in the neural ODE framework \cite{chen2018neural}, which offers unique advantages over the above mentioned approaches.
 More specifically, the objective here is twofold: (1) to develop a neural ODE based latent dynamics model for advection-dominated problems in a purely data-based setting, and (2) to conduct a detailed analysis of the discovered dynamics in latent space using timescale characterizations.
 Before outlining the specific contributions of this work, the neural ODE strategy as it relates to these objectives is first summarized.

 Since its introduction in Ref.~\cite{chen2018neural}, the neural ODE strategy has been cemented as a powerful scientific machine learning tool to model the evolution of dynamical systems using neural networks.
 Instead of directly enforcing discrete temporal representations (e.g., as used in residual networks \cite{jiang2021deep} or recurrent neural networks \cite{reddy_rnn}), neural ODEs learn a continuous representation of nonlinear system dynamics.
-In other words, the \textit{instantaneous} right-hand-side is modeled as a nonlinear function via a neural network, allowing the framework to leverage existing, vetted time-integration schemes to execute the forecasting step (the time integration scheme is separated from the dynamics model) \cite{chemnode,Finlay2020,inproceedings, kumar2023posteriori}.
-With autoencoder-provided latent spaces, the neural ODE conveniently outputs a functional form for the instantaneous rate-of-change of the latent variables, which is useful for reduced-order modeling applications.
-This autoencoder-based neural ODE strategy been used to develop accelerated surrogate models in a variety of physical applications, including chaotic fluid flows \cite{Dutta2021}, advection-dominated PDEs \cite{Linot2023,Wan2023}, and stiff chemical kinetics \cite{dikeman2022stiffness, Vijay23}.
+In other words, the \textit{instantaneous} right-hand-side is modeled as a nonlinear function via a neural network, allowing the framework to leverage existing, vetted time-integration schemes to execute the forecasting step (the time integration scheme is separated from the dynamics model) \cite{chemnode,Finlay2020,inproceedings, kumar2023posteriori, böttcher2024controlmedicaldigitaltwins}. {A prior version of neural ODEs, integrating feedforward neural networks with numerical methods for dynamical system identification, used a Runge–Kutta neural network framework \cite{Wang1998RungeKuttaNN}.} With autoencoder-provided latent spaces, the neural ODE conveniently outputs a functional form for the instantaneous rate-of-change of the latent variables, which is useful for reduced-order modeling applications.
+This autoencoder-based neural ODE strategy been used to develop accelerated surrogate models in a variety of physical applications, including chaotic fluid flows \cite{Dutta2021}, advection-dominated PDEs \cite{Linot2023,Wan2023}, and stiff chemical kinetics \cite{ Vijay23, kumar2024phychemnode}. {Moreover, neural ODE surrogates can be effectively combined with neural controllers to tackle complex control problems, as demonstrated in recent works on medical digital twins and optimal control of dynamical systems \cite{Mowlavi2021OptimalCO, Bttcher2021AIPO, Bottcher2022AIPontryagin}.}